nlevchuk/railscasts-downloader-script/README.md

 ##Description

-**railscasts_downloader** is a script for lightweight download, display names and descriptions episode(s) from Railscasts.com (only FREE content).
+**railscasts-downloader** is a script for lightweight download, display names and descriptions episode(s) from Railscasts.com (only FREE content).
 Written on Ruby for linux and MacOS.

 ##Instalation